0xKitsune/EVM-Puzzles-Walkthrough/README.md

 ```

-We know that `CALLVALUE` will push the value we enter onto the top of the stack and we can take a look at how many instructions there are to know how big the `CODESIZE` is.
-In this program, we have 12 instructions, which makes 12 bytes or `c` in hexadecmial, which gets pushed to the stack.
+We know that `CALLVALUE` will push the value we enter onto the top of the stack.
+Also we can know how big the `CODESIZE` is by taking a look at how many instructions there are.
+In this program, we have 12 instructions, which makes 12 bytes or `0c` in hexadecmial, which gets pushed to the stack.
 So now our stack looks like this.

 ```js